Skip to main content

 • Use an MCS-certified installer to qualify for 0% VAT and SEG payments

-• Compare at least 3 quotes — prices vary significantly between installers
+• Compare at least 3 quotes, since prices vary widely between installers

 • Ask your installer about their relationship with Aiko’s distribution network